alexjlockwood/roll-off-club/docs/advanced/recognizing-variations.md

 ### Pillar Trench

 Like Grand Canyon, Pillar Trench also has a wall in front and a wall in back.
+The picture below shows Pillar Trench blue.

 ![Pillar Trench](../images/advanced/recognizing-variants/pillar-trench.jpg)